edden-gerber/edden-gerber.github.io/_posts/2019-10-11-guessing-location-on-earth.md

 data = pd.read_csv(data_path, skiprows=6, sep=' ', header=None, usecols=np.arange(8640), na_values=-9999)
 ```

-Our strategy would be to provide a center location and distance, retrieve all population density grid entries that fall on the corresponding circle, and derive probabilities for discrete location names - using Google Maps' API to translate coordinates to rich location data.
+Our strategy will be to:
+1. **Choose a center location and distance**
+2. **Retrieve all population density grid entries that fall on the corresponding circle on Earth**
+3. **Compute probabilities for discrete location labels - using Google Maps' API to translate numerical coordinates to rich location data.**

 ## Doing the math